 Establishment locations are the locations at which the breeder/supplier/user wishes to be authorised to conduct activities.
 The names and addresses of all establishment locations (various sites) where breeder/supplier/user activities are conducted must be listed here.
 This specific section should be copied and pasted as many times as is necessary to include all establishment locations.
 For each separate establishment location the nature of the activities conducted (i.e. breeding/supplying/using), along with the relevant species should be stated.
 Please ensure to number each establishment location when completing the form.

 If approved, the breeder/supplier/user authorisation document will specify all establishment locations where breeder/supplying/using is authorised to take place.
-Therefore please ensure that all establishment locations are listed as any establishment locations omitted from the application, will not be authorised.
+Therefore please ensure that all establishment locations are listed as any establishment locations omitted from the application will not be authorised.

 Detailed information on all establishment locations where breeding/supplying/using takes place must also be included in the SMF.
-Separate advice on the content and construct of the site master file is available in the HPRA Guide to Preparation of a Site Master File (SMF) for Breeder/Supplier/Users under Scientific Animal Protection legislation.
+Separate advice on the content and construct of the site master file is available in the HPRA ‘Guide to Preparation of a Site Master File (SMF) for Breeder/Supplier/Users under Scientific Animal Protection Legislation’.

 Where a breeder/supplier/user establishment does not have an animal facility itself but acts as a coordinator for projects, for example projects undertaken at commercial farm level, or at additional locations that do not have their own breeder/supplier/user authorisation, it will be necessary to be authorised as a ‘user’.
 This is to ensure, following inspection of the records kept at the user establishment, that: